Board of Directors

-Gordon Kiyokawa, is a graduate of Oregon State University and is a Certified Golf Course Superintendent working at Columbia Edgewater Country Club since 1994.
+Gordon Kiyokawa, is a graduate of Oregon State University and is a Certified Golf Course Superintendent working at Royal Oak Country Club.
+Prior, Gordon worked at Columbia Edgewater Country Club since 1994.
 Gordon has served on the Board since its inception in 2001 and has also served on the board of the Oregon Golf Course Superintendents Association as President in 2000 and 2001.

 Rod Nelson has spent his entire career in the golf course industry.
 After spending the first 15 years building his knowledge of golf course maintenance at several different facilities, Rod was hired to build Camas Meadows Golf Club in 1997.
 Rod was the construction superintendent and after completion in 2000 he stayed on as the Golf Course Superintendent.
 In 2006 Rod changed career paths and accepted a position with Wilbur Ellis Co. as a Sales Consultant.
 Rod is a past President of the OGCSA and has served on the OGCSA and OTF boards for several years.